-Growing up in a small town, design was seen as a "fallback career" — something easier, less serious than other professions.
+Growing up, design was seen as a "fallback career" — something easier, less serious than other professions.
 Even at our first agency job as graphic designers, we were often told, “Just design.
 Don’t think too much.”

 But we knew that good design was never easy.
 If it were, clients wouldn’t need professionals for it.
 Over time, we came to understand why people say “good design is invisible.”
 Every pixel we craft comes with intention.
 It’s not just about making things look good, but about making them work.
 With more clarity, better accessibility, and a smoother experience for the people using it.

-Many of the friends and founders we've worked with now see design and UX as essential, not optional.
+Many of the friends and founders we've worked with knew good design and UX are essential.
 Some even say great UI and UX should make them feel something — a moment of clarity, joy, or trust.
 That’s a standard we fully believe in.

 Especially now, with AI making design faster and cheaper to produce, we believe people will start to appreciate what thoughtful design really means.
 In other words, good design is becoming visible.